Celebrate Spring with these crispy and buttery Cherry Blossom Cookies with salt pickled cherry blossoms.

 These cherry blossom cookies are butter cookies, or you may know them as shortbread cookies or sable cookies.
 They are unleavened cookies, which means that leavening agents such as baking powder or baking soda are not used in the recipe.

 The texture of the cookies is “crisp” rather than chewy or soft cookies.
 It is commonly necessary to chill the dough for easy handling.
-The chilled dough will give clean, sharp edges for the cookies and holds its shape better in the oven.
+The chilled dough will give clean, sharp edges to the cookies and holds its shape better in the oven.

 Ingredients Substitution